nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/WORKSPACE_SETUP.md

 To debug you Django projects, set up a Django profile in the Debug panel.

+1. Open the Debug panel
+1. If the gear icon at the top of the panel has a red dot on it, then you have no profiles set up yet, so click on the gear.
+1. Select Python from the first set of options
+1. Select Django from the second set of options
+1. Then type in the path to the `manage.py` file relative from where you started Visual Studio Code.

 ![selecting the python and django debug profile](./images/django-debug-setup.gif)